shmalini/StockApp/README.md

 # 📈 StockScreen – Android App

-Built with Jetpack Compose that lets users browse and favorite financial assets like stocks.
+Built with Jetpack Compose that lets users browse and favorite their preferred stock.
 Designed with a clean UI and smooth user experience, this project demonstrates real-time UI updates, local storage for favorites, and pull-to-refresh functionality.

 <br>